avatarsdk/metaperson-vr-quest-sample/README.md

 * Press the `Show Web Page` button to show [MetaPerson Creator](https://metaperson.avatarsdk.com/) page if you have imported the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko) plugin.
 * Or you can run the [MetaPerson Creator android application](https://metaperson.avatarsdk.com/apps/android/com.itseez3d.metaperson.creator.1.5.0.apk) by pressing the `Run Application` button.
 ![UI of the sample](./Documentation/Images/sample_ui.JPG "UI of the sample")
-* You can select any of the sample models or create personal avatar.
+* You can select any of the sample models or create a personal avatar.
-* Once you finished an avatar's customization, press an `Export` button to download it and show it in the VR sample scene.
+* Once you finished an avatar's customization, press the `Export` button to download it and show it in the VR sample scene.
 ![Exporting model](./Documentation/Images/exporting_model.gif "Exporting model")

 ## How It Works